sanjeevm4788/Face-emotion-detection/README.md

 STEP 2:
 **$ streamlit run app.py**

+STEP 3:
-**STEP 3:You can now view your Streamlit app in your browser.
+**You can now view your Streamlit app in your browser.
 Local URL: http://localhost:8501**

 ## DEPLOYMENT